XML RSS

 3. God gave them over, Romans 1:28.

-Now think about it for a moment.
-Romans 1 is clear - God gave them up because of idolatry, not because of homosexuality or lesbianism.
+Now think about that for a moment.
+Romans 1 is clear.
+God gave them up because of idolatry, not because of gays and lesbians,not because of homosexuality or lesbianism.

-The same sex practices Paul mentions were the result of idolatry.
-The same sex practices were shrine prostitution in worship of the fertility goddess.
-The most prominent fertility goddess in first century Rome was Cybele, who even appeared on Roman coins.
+The same sex practice Paul mentions was shrine prostitution in worship of the fertility goddess.
+The most prominent fertility goddess in first century Rome was Cybele, who had five temples in her honor at the time Paul wrote his Epistle to the Romans.
+Cybele as Mater Deum, Mother of the gods, was also honored on Roman coins.

 Stephen preached against Molech worship in the last sermon of his life.

-2. The Gentiles worshipped idols, v.
-25. “God gave them up unto vile affections” [one of the primary manifestations was the illicit sexual practice of shrine prostitution], v.
+2. The Gentiles worshiped idols, v.
+25. “God gave them up unto vile affections” (one of the primary manifestations was the illicit sexual practice of shrine prostitution), v.
 26, 27.

 Romans 1 and homosexuality?
 No. Paul carefully lists three causes linked to idolatry (not homosexuality), in which the Gentiles exchange truth for error.
 Just as carefully, Paul lists three corresponding effects of idolatry, in which God gives up the Gentiles to their error.

 Romans 1 and homosexuality?
-No. Many Christians believe that Paul suddenly injected into his Romans letter, a universal condemnation of lesbianism and homosexuality in Romans 1:26-27, a condemnation unrelated to idolatry.
+No. Many Christians believe, falsely, that Paul suddenly injected into his Romans letter, a universal condemnation of lesbianism and homosexuality in Romans 1:26-27, a condemnation unrelated to idolatry.

 This attempt to link Romans 1 and homosexuality, downplays the context of idolatry and wrongly makes lesbianism and homosexuality the focus of Paul’s argument.